cramis1/Marclock-with-CGM-weather/README.md

 'Disable alert' should disable all alerts except very low.

 On alerts, 'Mute' is for 4 HOURS, 'Snooze' is for as many minutes as set in the settings (default 15 minutes).
-Snooze should ALSO snooze alert on xdrip/spike.
+Snooze and mute should ALSO snooze alert on xdrip/spike.

 -An |S| indicates a snooze is ongoing; a |M| indicates a mute is ongoing; a |D| indicates that alerts have been disabled.